StellaIbeh/Diabetes_Prediction_Mode-/README.md

 Model Overview
 Simple CNN Model
-A basic Convolutional Neural Network (CNN) was constructed to classify diabetes.
+A basic Convolutional Neural Network (CNN) was constructed to classify diabetes,a CNN model is used because a simple neural network failed to give an accuracy up to 80%, the highest accuracy gotten after optimization was 78% so I had to use a CNN model and it performed better

 Key features of the model include:

 Architecture: Comprises two convolutional layers, a flatten layer, and two dense layers.
 Activation Functions: ReLU for hidden layers and sigmoid for the output layer.(binary classification)